olinjs/olinjs/lessons/03-express-templates-mongo/exercises.md

 We are using GET requests in this horrible way because without writing a front end, sending other types of requests becomes much more difficult.
 We'll get there soon though.

 ## Some Parting Words
-In order to complete this assignment, you're also going to have to filter out how to filter data.
+In order to complete this assignment, you're going to have to figure out how to filter and sort data.
 We didn't cover this in class, but it's not much of a stretch to Google.

 We encourage you to look at documentation and search for code/answers to problems that you run into.
 Attribute from where you copy, not just for honesty but because you'll probably run into the same issue again someday.
 This way, it'll be way easier to go back to where you found that answer.